SnaffCon/Snaffler/README.md

 The key incantations are:

 `-o`   Enables outputting results to a file.
-You probably want this if you're not using -s. e.g. `-o C:\users\thing\snaffler.log`
+You probably want this if you're not using `-s`. e.g. `-o C:\users\thing\snaffler.log`

 `-s`   Enables outputting results to stdout as soon as they're found.
-You probably want this if you're not using -o.
+You probably want this if you're not using `-o`.

 `-v`   Controls verbosity level, options are Trace (most verbose), Debug (less verbose), Info (less verbose still, default), and Data (results only). e.g `-v debug`

 `-m`   Enables and assigns an output dir for snaffler to automatically take a copy of (or Snaffle... if you will) any found files that it likes.

-`-l`   Maximum size of files to Snaffle.
-Defaults to 10MB.
+`-l`   Maximum size of files (in bytes) to Snaffle.
+Defaults to 10000000, which is *about* 10MB.

 `-i`   Disables computer and share discovery, requires a path to a directory in which to perform file discovery.

-`-t`   Maximum number of threads.
-Default 30.

 `-d`   Domain to search for computers to search for shares on to search for files in.
 Easy.